 In 1906, 350 officers and men of the Imperial garrison departed for England.
 Royal Artillery and Royal Engineers, accompanied by small detachments of Royal Army Service Corps, Royal Army Medical Corps, Army Ordnance and Army Pay Corps, bade farewell to Victoria.

 To replace the departing British soldiers came a Garrison Company of Royal Canadian Artillery, a Fortress Company of Royal Canadian Engineers and the Royal School of Instruction.
 These troops represented the first Canadian regular forces in the garrison since "C" Battery, RCA, departed in 1893.

 The next few years saw virtually no change in the complement of troops at the garrison.
-In 1911 the Headquarters of Military District No. 11 was established at Work Point; it wasn't until the outbreak of World War I in 1914 that the number of soldiers increased to any extent.
+In 1911 the Headquarters of Military District No. 11 was established at Work Point, but it wasn't until the outbreak of World War I - in 1914 - that the number of soldiers increased to any extent.

 Canada's declaration of war with Germany resulted in the mobilization of many militia units across the nation.
 Among these was Victoria's 5th (BC) Regiment of Garrison Artillery.
 This regiment, however, did not proceed overseas as a unit.
-Instead it moved into Work Point Barracks, manned the Macaulay defences and other local forts and trained numerous drafts for reinforcements overseas.
-The 5th continued in this role in 1919 when it once again returned to militia status.
+Instead it moved into Work Point Barracks, manned the Macaulay defences and other local forts, and trained numerous drafts for re-enforcements overseas.
+The 5th continued in this role until 1919, when it once again returned to militia status.

-Following World War I, Canada typically maintained only a very small permanent force.
-This force included the Royal Canadian Dragoons, the Lord Strathcona's Horse (Royal Canadians), The Royal Canadian Horse Artillery, Coastal batteries of Royal Canadian Artillery at Halifax and Victoria,

-Royal Canadian Engineers, Royal Canadian Corps of Signals and three infantry regiments; The Royal Canadian Regiment, the Princess Patricia's Canadian Light Infantry and the Royal 22^e Régiment.
+Following World War I, Canada maintained a very small permanent force.
+This force included the Royal Canadian Dragoons, Lord Strathcona's Horse (Royal Canadians), Royal Canadian Horse Artillery, Coastal batteries of Royal Canadian Artillery - at Halifax and Victoria - Royal Canadian Engineers, Royal Canadian Corps of Signals and three infantry regiments, which included The Royal Canadian Regiment, Princess Patricia's Canadian Light Infantry and the Royal 22nd Regiment.
 Small detachments of services were also included as part of the permanent army.
-None of these units numbered anything close to a war or even peacetime establishment strength.
+None of these units numbered anything close to a war or peacetime establishment strength.

-In November, 1920, the arrival of "B" Company of the Princess Patricia's Canadian Light Infantry, under the command of Brevet Lieutenant-Colonel F.H.M.
-Codville, MC, marked the first occasion an infantry unit was to garrison Work Point.
-Organized in 1914 by the late Brigadier A. Hamilton Gault and named for Princess Patricia, daughter of the Duke of Connaught, Governor General of Canada, this young Canadian regiment was the first Canadian unit into action and distinguished itself repeatedly throughout the First World War.
+In November, 1920, the arrival of "B" Company of the Princess Patricia's Canadian Light Infantry, under the command of Brevet Lieutentant Colonel F.H.M.
+Codville, MC, marked the first occasion an infantry unit was to garrison the Work Point camp.

+Organized in 1914 by the late Brigadier A. Hamilton Gault and named for Princess Patricia, daughter of the Duke of Connaught, Governor General of Canada, this young Canadian regiment had distinguished itself in the First World War.

 B Company was destined to spend the next nineteen years at the garrison.
 The citizens of Victoria adopted the company as their own and many soldiers, who later retired from the Army, became permanent residents of the Capital city.

 Between the wars was a lean period for all military forces in Canada and the Esquimalt Garrison was no exception.
 Training was conducted with makeshift equipment and officers were hard-pressed to produce good career soldiers.

 Nonetheless the parade ground performance of these troops left little to be desired and on a number of occasions the PPCLI company was called upon to supply Guards of Honour for visiting dignitaries.

-By 1939 war clouds had once again darkened the European scene when Nazi Germany began its quest for world domination.
+By 1939 war clouds had once again darkened the European scene and Nazi Germany began its quest for world domination.
 World War II resulted and the PPCLI was immediately mobilized for overseas service.

 Shortly after mobilization, the PPCLI detachment at Work Point was increased to two companies, plus supporting elements.
-On November 14, 1939, they departed from Victoria to join the remainder of the Battalion at Winnipeg.
+On November 14, 1939, they departed from Victoria to join the remainder of the battalion at Winnipeg.